coolmagnet/INTEL-NVIDIA-BIOS/README.md

 # INTEL-NVIDIA-BIOS with LINUX

 Some old Motherboard with AMIBIOS running LINUX would sometimes freeze within the Desktop (e.g. XFCE).
-The following LINUX parameters would benefit the INTEL-NVIDIA-BIOS systems.
+The following LINUX parameters would benefit the INTEL-NVIDIA-BIOS systems.<br>

+<b>NOTE:  These parameters may not work on your system.
+Use with caution!</b><br>

 ADD TO KERNEL BOOT:<br>
 acpi_osi=! acpi_osi='Windows 2009'